boldbi/aspnet-mvc-sample/README.md

 ## Important notes

 It is recommended not to store passwords and sensitive information in configuration files for security reasons in a real-world application.
-Instead, you should consider using a secure application, such as Key Vault, to safeguard your credentials.
+Instead, it would be best if you considered using a secure application, such as Key Vault, to safeguard your credentials.

 ## Online demos